If you’ve just purchased a hot tub, or simply have a few questions as to how to regulate the water temperature, you’re in the right place.

 - People with heart conditions

-Modern hot tubs have what are called high limit switches to prevent the temperature from going above 104° Farenheit so people don’t endanger themselves.
+Modern hot tubs have what are called high limit switches that will automatically shut off your hot tub’s heater to prevent the temperatures from exceeding 120° Farenheit.

-This is not to say that people don’t attempt to remove these chips to exceed that number by a few degrees, but it is not recommended and can likely void the warranty.
+Never use a hot tub if these error codes are showing.
+This is not to say that people don’t attempt to remove these chips to exceed that number by a few degrees, but it is not recommended and can likely void your warranty.

 Hot tub thermometers